abianga-Godwin/Abianga_Portfolio/README.md

 **Therefore, answering the question: How do annual members and casual riders use Cyclistic bikes differently?**

 - Annual members consistently use both classic and electric bikes more than casual riders.
+- Annual Memnber make more round trips compared to Casual riders.
 - Both user groups show a preference for electric bikes as their go-to choice.
 - Between January and February, both user types predominantly use classic bikes.
 However, in March, annual members show a nearly equal distribution of classic and electric bike usage before a sharp increase in electric bike usage from April to October.
 - Usage patterns indicate low trip frequency during colder months (November to February) and peak demand in warmer months (May to October), strongly suggesting that cold weather directly affects trip frequency.